Coronavirus (COVID-19) Information

 - Can I apply for an Emergency Financial Aid grant more than once?

 - Yes, but only once per semester as long as funds are available.
 Do not apply more than once per semester.

 - Is documentation required for an Emergency Financial Aid Grant?

 - No, but documentation will assist the committee to make grant awards where there is greatest need.

-- Will Emergency Financial Aid Grants be available for Spring 2021?
+- Will Emergency Financial Aid Grants be available for Summer 2021?

 - Do I have to be enrolled full-time (at least 12 semester hours)?

 - When will I know if I have received an Emergency Financial Aid grant?

-- Checks will be mailed within 7 to 10 days.
+- Checks will be mailed approximately every 14 days.

 - I receive a full Pell grant.
 Am I still eligible for an Emergency Financial Aid grant?

 - Am I eligible if my classes are all online?

 Accordion Item Content